Impact Fund Staff Profiles

 Lynnette Miner - Litigation Fellow

-Lynnette is a 2014 graduate of Harvard Law School.
-She joined the Impact Fund in 2015 after clerking for the Honorable Fortunato Benavides on the U.S. Court of Appeals for the Fifth Circuit in Austin, Texas.
+Lynnette joined the Impact Fund in 2015 as its Litigation Fellow with the support of the Harvard Public Service Venture Fund.
+Prior to joining the Impact Fund, Lynnette clerked for the Honorable Fortunato Benavides on the U.S. Court of Appeals for the Fifth Circuit in Austin, Texas.
+She is a 2014 graduate of Harvard Law School.

-Prior to law school, she spent two years working in business development while serving as a Court Appointed Special Advocate for foster children in Washington, DC.
+Prior to law school, Lynnette spent two years working in business development while serving as a Court Appointed Special Advocate for foster children in Washington, DC.
 Lynnette received her bachelor's degree in political science, with highest distinction and Phi Beta Kappa, from the University of North Carolina at Chapel Hill.
 Lynnette is licensed in California and speaks Korean.

 Lindsay Nako - Director of Litigation and Training

-Lindsay graduated Phi Beta Kappa and Highest Honors from University of California, Berkeley, and received her law degree from University of California, Berkeley School of Law.
-Prior to joining the Impact Fund, Lindsay was a shareholder at the Oakland-based law firm Lewis, Feinberg, Lee & Jackson, P.C.
+Lindsay graduated Phi Beta Kappa and Highest Honors from University of California, Berkeley (B.A., 2001), and received her law degree from University of California, Berkeley School of Law (J.D., 2005).
+Before joining the Impact Fund, Lindsay was a shareholder at the Oakland-based law firm Lewis, Feinberg, Lee & Jackson, P.C.
 She also has taught as an Adjunct Professor at the University of California, Berkeley School of Law.
 She is a frequent speaker on class action and employment litigation issues.

-Lindsay has been named a "Top Woman Attorney in Northern California" and "Northern California Rising Star" by Super Lawyers Magazine and San Francisco Magazine each year since 2009, and received the East Bay Community Law Center's annual Attorney Award in 2012.
+Lindsay was named a "Top Woman Attorney in Northern California" and "Northern California Rising Star" by Super Lawyers Magazine and San Francisco Magazine each year from 2009 to 2015, and received the East Bay Community Law Center's annual Attorney Award in 2012.
 She is a Lawyer Representative to the Ninth Circuit Judicial Council, and a member of the National Employment Lawyers Association.

 Jason Soto - Accountant